kaija/template-backend-api-python/README.md

-# Production API Framework
+# Generic API Framework

-A production-ready backend API framework built with FastAPI, featuring comprehensive configuration management, security, monitoring, and testing capabilities.
+A flexible, production-ready backend API framework built with FastAPI.
+This framework serves as a foundation for building various types of applications, providing essential infrastructure components and patterns that can be adapted to different domains.

 ## Features

-- **FastAPI Framework**: Modern, fast web framework for building APIs with automatic OpenAPI documentation
+- **FastAPI Framework**: Modern, fast web framework with automatic OpenAPI documentation
+- **Generic Architecture**: Flexible patterns that can be adapted to any domain
 - **Configuration Management**: Hierarchical configuration with Dynaconf supporting multiple environments
-- **Security**: JWT authentication, RBAC, CORS, security headers, and audit logging
-- **Database**: SQLAlchemy 2.x with async support, connection pooling, and Alembic migrations
+- **Database Layer**: SQLAlchemy 2.x with async support, connection pooling, and Alembic migrations
-- **Monitoring**: Structured JSON logging, Prometheus metrics, Sentry integration, and health checks
+- **Example Models**: User and Post models demonstrating common patterns and relationships
-- **Testing**: Comprehensive test suite with pytest, fixtures, and 80%+ coverage target
+- **Testing Framework**: Comprehensive test suite with pytest, fixtures, and example test patterns
 - **Code Quality**: Black, isort, flake8, mypy, and pre-commit hooks
-- **Containerization**: Docker support with multi-stage builds and docker-compose for local development
+- **Containerization**: Docker support with multi-stage builds and docker-compose
-- **Deployment**: Production-ready with graceful shutdown, health checks, and environment-based configuration
+- **Production Ready**: Health checks, graceful shutdown, and environment-based configuration
+- **Extensible**: Clear patterns for adding your own domain-specific functionality

 ## Documentation